 Having both witnessed and experienced the power of feeling heard and held, I believe fully in the counselling process and aim to practice in a way that is accessible to anyone, recognising the differences and unique qualities we each have.
-With this in mind, I am happy to discuss home visits, online and phone sessions with you should any of these options better meet your needs.
+I also recognise the wider societal structures which have an impact on wellbeing and the development of selfhood.

 Training, qualifications & experience

 I am a fully qualified Counsellor and registered member of the BACP and have been working and volunteering in mental health and therapeutic settings for the past 12 years.